Psyyke/A.C.A.S/docs/usage.md

 #### ⚙️ Chess Engine

 The <a target="_about" href="app?shl=chessEngine">Chess Engine</a> setting changes the engine which is used to calculate moves.
-We recommend using **Fairy Stockfish 14** as you can play chess variants with it and its the most optimized for A.C.A.S.
-Other engines might be unstable as they haven't been tested so much on A.C.A.S.
+We recommend using **Stockfish 17 WASM** as its the fastest and strongest engine, although it does not play like a human and has a hard time playing badly.
+If you want to play chess variants, use **Fairy Stockfish 14**.
 You can access Lc0 and Fairy Stockfish engines via the `?sab=true` URL parameter.
 It enables SharedArrayBuffer required by those engines.

 | Engine | For |
 |-----|-----|